 “Hey, mostly Gentile Church.
 Don’t let those false teachers judge you for not keeping the Jewish practices.
 They were a foreshadowing of Christ, who has already come and fulfilled them.”

-Like we read in Romans 10:4, and Gal 3:24, and Heb 10:1, Paul affirms here in Col 2:16-17 that the law ultimately points to Christ.
+Like we read in Romans 10:4, Galatians 3:24, and Hebrews 10:1, Paul affirms here in Col 2:16-17 that the law ultimately points to Christ.
 The shadow is not the substance.
 It only points us to the substance.
-And Paul is saying, “Don’t let the Jewish false teachers judge you if you don’t want to keep those Jewish traditions.”
+And Paul is saying, “Don’t let the Jewish false teachers judge you if you don’t keep those Jewish traditions.”
 They are permitted, but they are not required.